The Contestant Reveals How a Naked Starving Man Birthed Reality TV (and Maybe the Eggplant Emoji)

-The craziness of Japanese game shows is a global joke, and The Contestant, a must-see documentary now playing at the Santa Barbara International Film Festival, will help you understand why.
+The craziness of Japanese game shows is a global joke, and The Contestant, a must-see documentary now on Hulu, will help you understand why.

-The film, from British director Clair Tutley, tells the story of a man named Tomoaki Hamatsu who was quickly nicknamed Nasubi, or eggplant, because his head was supposedly long, like an eggplant.
-Hold your disappointment at the childish cruelty of the name: It’s only the beginning of the indignities inflicted on Nasubi.
+The film, from British director Clair Titley, tells the story of a man named Tomoaki Hamatsu who was quickly nicknamed Nasubi, or eggplant, because his head was supposedly long, like an eggplant.
+The nickname was only the beginning of the indignities inflicted on Nasubi.
+Soon his life was turned into a real-life Truman Show — before the release of the 1998 Jim Carrey movie about a man who doesn’t know he’s being watched by millions.

+Titley learned about Nasubi while researching another project, and like many reality TV viewers, she couldn’t look away.

+“I just wanted to know more and more, and the more I looked, the more kind of crazy angles I found about it,” she tells Eric Steuer in our latest Actual Facts podcast.
+“A lot of what I had found online was borderline derogatory sometimes about Japanese culture: A bit of point and laugh, ‘Look at those crazy Japanese, and isn’t he stupid to have stayed in there?’
+And then that was it.
+No one really asked him any more questions.”

 In 1998, Toshio Tsuchiya, producer of the hit Japanese TV series Susunu!
 Denpa Shonen (roughly translated as Do Not Proceed!
 Crazy Youth!) was looking to shake the idea that his successful series was just a kind of travel game show.
 And so he invited dozens of young people to audition for a new experiment he had envisioned for Denpa Shonen.